getify/Functional-Light-JS/manuscript/ch8.md

 Now our `sum(..)` is in PTC form!
 Yay!

 But the downside is we now have altered the signature of the function that makes using it stranger.
-The caller essentially has to pass `0` as the first argument ahead of the rest of the numbers they want to sum.
+The caller essentially has to pass `0` as the first argument ahead of the rest of the numbers they want to sum:

 ```js
 sum( /*initialResult=*/0, 3, 1, 17, 94, 8 );        // 123